 Related: How Is Your Retirement Income Taxed?

-Your 2025 tax return will be due on April 15, 2026.
+Your 2025 tax return is due on April 15, 2026.
 If you can’t file by that date, you can request an automatic six-month tax filing extension, which will push the due date to Oct.
 15, 2026 (however, you still must pay any tax due by April 15 to avoid penalties and interest).
 Your ability to claim the Senior Deduction is not affected by an extension.

 Related: How Can I Lower My Taxes in Retirement?

-8. The Senior Deduction Is Only Temporary
+10. The Senior Deduction Is Only Temporary

 Unfortunately, the Senior Deduction is only available through the 2028 tax year.
 So, as it stands right now, eligible seniors have just four years to claim it (2025 to 2028 tax years).